 Who can open a Direct Plan account?

 Almost anyone!
 There are no age or income restrictions, and you don't have to be a resident of New York.
-You must be a U.S. citizen or resident alien with a verified permanent U.S. address (that isn't a post office box) and valid Social Security number or other taxpayer identification number.
+You must be a U.S. citizen or resident alien with a verified permanent U.S. address (that isn't a post office box) and valid Social Security Number or Individual Taxpayer Identification Number.

 Who can be the beneficiary of an account?

-The person you're opening the account for (the beneficiary) must be a U.S. citizen or resident alien with a valid Social Security number or other taxpayer ID number.
+The person you're opening the account for (the beneficiary) must be a U.S. citizen or resident alien with a valid Social Security Number or Individual Taxpayer Identification Number.